-Service Improvement Reserve - to improve or sustain delivery through the one-off contribution of funds towards specific projects.
+Service Improvement Reserve - to improve or sustain delivery through the one-off contribution of

 Council Taxpayers Reserve - to alleviate fluctuations in the level of Council Tax.

 Collection Fund Cash Flow Reserve - to hold the surplus or deficit on the Collection Fund for the year pending release back to the fund over the following two years in accordance with accounting practice.